Posted on September 18 2019

 Do I still have irrational fears at times?
 Yes, I do, but I don’t let them control me and I don’t let my client’s irrational fears control them either.
 In fact, when one of my clients tells me that they are scared, I ask them what exactly they are scared of.
 Are they scared of falling?
 Are they scared of looking dumb or getting hurt?
 Because until we pinpoint exactly what we are scared of, we can’t figure out a way to move past our fears.

-Do Andy and I have everything figured out?
-Hell, no. Some days are full of tantrums, peanut butter where peanut butter never should be, and noises that you never thought could come out of a being so small.
+Some days are full of tantrums, peanut butter where peanut butter never should be, and noises that you never thought could come out of a being so small.
 But then those little farts redeem themselves with those moments that you will never, ever forget – moments that you know they would never have gotten to without your love, patience, and guidance.
 And that is when you know that you are doing everything right.